-Design has changed (and even transformed) a lot of industries: music, technology, electronics, fashion.
-And not surprisingly, the financial industry is not immune to their impact.
+Design and user experience has changed (and even transformed) a lot of industries: music, technology, electronics, fashion.
+And not surprisingly, the financial industry is not immune to that impact.

 If you compare typical banking dashboards with FinTech design from MoneyStrands, which would you use?